This article contains affiliate links. I may earn a commission at no added cost to you.

 The upgrade angle

 This is the feature nobody else has.
 The Push+ is designed from the ground up to convert into a fully remote-controlled electric caddy by adding the Cybercart Motor Upgrade Kit.
 No replacement required, no new cart, just the kit.
 I bought it partly for this reason.
 Right now I’m walking and pushing, but the option to add a motor later without buying a whole new cart is genuinely useful.
-It’s the kind of future-proofing that makes the $199 price look even smarter in hindsight.
+It’s the kind of future-proofing that makes the cart look even smarter in hindsight.

 Specifications